louisguitton/guitton.co-hugo/content/posts/athena-serving-layer.md

     FROM users_not_bucketted;
     ```

-    > Note 1: Although spark has a bucketting fetaure, Athena doesn't support it; so we're forced to use either Hive or a `CREATE TABLE AS` statement in Athena
+    > Note 1: Although spark has a bucketting feature, Athena doesn't support it; so we're forced to use either Hive or a `CREATE TABLE AS` statement in Athena
     > Note 2: choose the number of buckets based on the optimal file size for Athena (= don't go below 128 MB per file, unless you never aggregate)

 1. *[In theory]* A (more advanced) feature of Parquet and ORC to not overlook is the use of column indexes, or **`Predicate pushdown`**.
 This combined with partitions can further improve performance.
 When an Athena query obtains specific column values from your data, it uses statistics from data block predicates, such as max/min values, to determine whether to read or skip the block.